darjidhruv26/DevEnv_AWS_Terraform/README.md

 `terraform plan`
 - The `terraform plan` command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
 By default, when Terraform creates a plan it:
 - Reads the current state of any already-existing remote objects to make sure that the Terraform state is up-to-date.
-- Compares the current configuration to the prior state and noting any differences.
+- Compares the current configuration to the prior state and notes any differences.
 - Proposes a set of change actions that should, if applied, make the remote objects match the configuration.

 `terraform show`
 - The `terraform show` command is used to provide human-readable output from a state or plan file.
-This can be used to inspect a plan to ensure that the planned operations are expected, or to inspect the current state as Terraform sees it.Machine-readable output is generated by adding the -json command-line flag.
+This can be used to inspect a plan to ensure that the planned operations are expected or to inspect the current state as Terraform sees it.
+Machine-readable output is generated by adding the -json command-line flag.

 `terraform apply`
 - When you run `terraform apply` without passing a saved plan file, Terraform automatically creates a new execution plan as if you had run terraform plan, prompts you to approve that plan, and takes the indicated actions.
-You can use all of the planning modes and planning options to customize how Terraform will create the plan.You can pass the `-auto-approve` option to instruct Terraform to apply the plan without asking for confirmation.
+You can use all of the planning modes and planning options to customize how Terraform will create the plan.
+You can pass the `-auto-approve` option to instruct Terraform to apply the plan without asking for confirmation.

 `terraform destroy`
 - The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.